Brooke Army Medical Center Troop Command names Soldier, NCO of the Year

 “It was good to see some of the personnel go through the course and overcome some of their fears,” Manning said.

-For Figueroa 12 mile ruck march and night land navigation were the toughest events during the three day competition.
+For Figueroa, the 12 mile ruck march and night land navigation were the toughest events during the three day competition.

 “My fellow competitors were just as deserving of winning the competition,” Figueroa said.
 “They all performed very well and forced me to push myself to my limits throughout the entire duration of the competition.”